Srinath991/kidney-disease-clssification-app/README.md

 - **Image Upload**: Users can upload images of kidneys in formats such as JPG or PNG.
 - **Prediction**: The app uses a pre-trained deep learning model to predict if the kidney is normal or has a tumor.
 - **Result Display**: After prediction, the result is displayed to the user, showing whether the kidney is "Normal" or has a "Tumor".
-- **Deep Learning Model**: The model is built using Convolutional Neural Networks (CNN) to ensure high accuracy in image classification.
+- **Deep Learning Model**: The model is built using Convolutional Neural Networks (VGG16) to ensure high accuracy in image classification.

 ## 🛠️ Tech Stack
 - **Backend**: Python, FastAPI(web framework for building APIs)
 - **Frontend**: HTML, CSS, JavaScript (Interactive UI)
 - **Deployment**: Docker,AWS(Cloud deployment)
-- **MLops Tools**: mlflow,DVC,Dagshub (A tools for managing the machine learning lifecycle and For managing large datasets)
+- **MLOps Tools**: MLflow,DVC,Dagshub (A tools for managing the machine learning lifecycle and For managing large datasets)
 - **Others**: Uvicorn, Jinja2 (ASGI server to run the FastAPI app and Templating engine used to render dynamic conten)

 ## How to Use